Stjaertfena/lab-2-undoing-changes/README.md

   ```
   ![History 1](./docs/history-1.png)

-1. Push your **new** branch to the remote repo, so it's safely stored on the server (but don't push **main**).
+1. Push your **new** branch to your remote fork, so it's safely stored on the server (but don't push **main**).
 Pushing a non checkedout branch can be done with: `$ git push origin feature-foo`

 1. With the commits stored in your new branch, it's now time to reset `main` so it's in synch with origin.
 Or in other words, move our local `main` branch back to point to the same commit as `origin/main`.
   ```
   E.g. below command would do the trick if main is currently checkedout
-  $ git reset origin/main
+  $ git reset --hard origin/main
   ```

-  You are all done when history looks like this:
+  You are all done when history resembles something like this (_main_ and _origin/main_ should be in sync and your feature branch should be three commits ahead):
   ![History 1](./docs/history-2.png)

   and `git status` tells you: